miklevin/MikeLev.in/_posts/2025-01-10-starter-flow.md

 ### The Musical Analogy

-I talk a lot about this being like Unix pipes, Jupyter Notebooks&#151; and music.
+I talk a lot about this being like Unix pipes, Jupyter Notebooks— and music.

 Well, this is about refining the music, getting it down to the essential notes,